 Another big day of romping outside is ahead and starts with a hearty breakfast from another local favorite at College Drive Cafe.

 Head to 2nd Avenue Sports after breakfast for some fat bike rentals and head out to shred some local trails.
 Horse Gulch is perfect for Winter fat biking and can be accessed from the shop.

-Drop the bikes back off and explore Main Street after lunch, be sure to check out the local artwork, gear shops, and bookstores.
+Drop the bikes back off and explore Main Avenue after lunch, be sure to check out the local artwork, gear shops, and bookstores.

 Head over to Chapman Hill for some ice skating or an easy day skiing.

 Finish a long day of playing outside with dinner at Nayarit, a local restaurant serving traditional-style Mexican food.

 Start your last day off right with donuts from Durango Doughworks.

 Head north on Main Avenue to the Ski Barn for snowshoe rentals and a fun Winter hike.
 Head out on highway 550 towards Molas Pass Summit.
 Snowshoeing on segment 25 of the Colorado Trail (across the road from the summit lookout) is a safe hike with beautiful views.

 Head back to town and drop off your gear at Ski Barn and grab lunch at Serious Texas BBQ, just a couple blocks north of the gear shop.

 After lunch, pony up for an evening old-fashioned sleigh ride!